8HANGLIU8/chatgpt-texttospeech/README.md

 5. When you'll run, they'll be a sound file called sound.mp3 that will pop in your folder and a pycache is there is.

+6. Some modification can be made in tts.py such as the model, the voice, the input and instructions for chatgpt